 The inclusion of spare mouse feet is a particularly nice touch that most other mouse companies do not include, so bonus points to Zowie for that one.

 Shape, Coating, and Mouse Feet

 One of the first things people talk about when they hear the name Zowie is the fact that their mice are just so damn comfortable, and I have to say that this reputation is in no way an undeserved one.
 Every little curve and bump on the mouse seems to have been carefully designed and tweaked throughout many iterations until they managed to come up with the perfect feeling.

-Obviously there are many mice out there which feel comfortable, but there’s just something about the EC series which sets it apart from the others.
-It’s something you have to feel for yourself, and since the shape of the mouse is a pretty ‘safe’ (there’s no large humps anywhere and the mouse doesn’t ‘force you’ to hold it in a certain way) one I feel like most gamers looking for an ergonomic rodent will agree with me on this one.
+Obviously, there are many mice out there that feel comfortable, but there’s just something about the EC series which sets it apart from the others.
+It’s something you have to feel for yourself, and since the shape of the mouse is a pretty ‘safe’ one (there are no large humps anywhere and the mouse doesn’t ‘force you’ to hold it in a certain way).
+I feel like most gamers looking for an ergonomic rodent will agree with me on this one.

 The only minor downside I could find is that if you want to change your DPI (the color of the scroll wheel indicates what DPI setting the mouse is on) you’ll have to reach underneath the mouse, since the button for that is located on the bottom.
 This however is a strong consideration for competitive gamers.
 If the DPI button was located on the top there is a possibility that a misclick would change your DPI.